hungle2002/CSE_project/README.md

 MongoDB
 # Run app
 ## Web app
+First, you need to download all packages from npm
+### Download all packages
+npm run install
+### Run server
+npm run start
 ## Mobile app
 First, you need to download Expo Go app on CHPlay
 ### Download all packages